huashanjian/modern-robotics-notes/README.md

 ## How to Use

-*   It is recommended to use the **`现代机器人学笔记.pdf` (Modern Robotics Study Notes)** as supplementary material during your study to review and deepen your understanding of the course content.
+*   It is recommended to use the **`mr-note-cn.pdf` (Modern Robotics Study Notes)** as supplementary material during your study to review and deepen your understanding of the course content.
 *   After completing each chapter of the textbook, you can use the corresponding chapter exercises in the **`Modern Robotics Self-Assessment Collection.pdf`** for self-testing and to evaluate your learning progress.

 ## Organization